lucioleKi/HereIStandUnity/README.md

 1/27/2023

 Coded event cards in the 90 range.
-Added the table for tracking coded cards.
+Added the list for tracking coded cards.

+1/29/2023

+Coded more event cards and debugged in the 70-80 range.

 ### Coding plan and progress for cards